2108Java/expense-reimbursement-crud-buds/README.md

 * Employees must select the type of reimbursement as LODGING, TRAVEL, FOOD, or OTHER.

 * Reimbursement ticket must specify the amount to be reimbursed and a description that the employee may add (in addition to the type) and a time stamp associated with it.

+* (Stretch Goal)The application will send an email to employees letting them know that they have been registered as a new user, giving them their temporary password

 Finance Manager